 This is, without any question, the most wonderful action in which to be involved.
 We thank you for considering us for such a happy event, and for considering adoption.

-You do not have to be married to successfully adopt Adoptions can be private, or through an agency.
+You do not have to be married to successfully adopt in New York.
+Adoptions can be private, or through an agency.

-Where is child is coming into this state from another state or country, there are different laws and procedures that apply, as with a child leaving this state to go to an adoptive home in another state.
-When an adoption is through an agency, the agency often handles the portion of the process where the birth mother and father give up their rights to the child.
+When a child comes into this state from another state or country for the purpose of adoption, different laws and procedures apply,.
+When an adoption is through an agency, the agency handles the portion of the process where the birth mother and father give up their rights to the child.
 Privately, it is necessary for the adoptive parents to do that, whether it involves the birth mother as the adoptive mother, or whether the birth mother is giving up her rights.

-The process of the adoption itself involves, among other things consent for adoption from both birth parents, gathering of the medical history of the child; a study by the Probation, or like, Department which, in part, researches the criminal history of the adoptive parents; as adoptive parents you will be fingerprinted as well and a home study will be completed; there is the gathering of history of both the birth and adoptive parents as well as residence addresses of the parents for years prior to the proposed adoption, and various affidavits, some of which set forth any financial aspects of the transfer of the child.
+The process of the adoption itself involves, among other things consent for adoption from both birth parents, gathering of the medical history of the child; a study by the Probation, or like, Department which, in part, researches the criminal history of the adoptive parents.
+As adoptive parents you will be fingerprinted as well and a home study will be completed; there is the gathering of history of both the birth and adoptive parents as well as residence addresses of the parents for many years prior to the proposed adoption, and various affidavits, some of which set forth any financial aspects of the transfer of the child and financial situation of the adoptive parents.
 Upon completion of all the paperwork, it is submitted to the Court and an appearance scheduled.